nokafor/MSBuild2017Quickstarts/Yo.md

             </ExtensionPoint>
 	```

 4. Let's modify the button to say "Hello World" instead of "Show Taskpane".
-Find the following element in the file.
+Find the following element in the file (line 92).

 	```XML
 		<Title resid="Contoso.TaskpaneButton.Label" />
 	```
 	This indicates that the label of the title is stored in a string resource named **Contoso.TaskpaneButton.Label**.
-5. Scroll down until you find the **ShortString** string resource with that label.
+5. Scroll down until you find the **ShortString** string resource with that label (line 133).
 6. Now, set the DefaultValue attribute to *Hello World*.
 Your XML should look like this:

 	```XML